-- In November 2017, former Australian Foreign Minister, Hon Gareth Evans, gave the Centre’s 4th Waiheke Annual Lecture, on the subject of the recently-concluded Treaty on the Prohibition of Nuclear Weapons.
+- November 2017: Former Australian Foreign Minister, Hon Gareth Evans, gave the Centre’s 4th Waiheke Annual Lecture, on the subject of the recently-concluded Treaty on the Prohibition of Nuclear Weapons (TPNW).
 His lecture, and the responses by NZ ambassador HE Dell Higgie and Auckland Assoc Prof Treasa Dunworth, can be found on the Annual Lectures section of this website.

-- In June 2018, the Centre wrote a submission for the NZ Parliament’s Committee on Foreign Affairs & Trade, in consideration of ratification of the Treaty.
+- June 2018: The Centre wrote a submission for the NZ Parliament’s Committee on Foreign Affairs & Trade, in consideration of ratification of the Treaty.
 The submission, in the form of a Cover Note and a Paper, can be found here 180612 Cover Note and here 180612 FADT Submission (1).
 It is also available on the Parliament’s website:

 - Prof. Ramesh Thakur giving the Keynote speech on Nuclear Disarmament and Multilateralism.

 - H.E Dell Higgie during her Luncheon talk on Reflections on the TPNW negotiating experience.

 - Dr. Kennedy Graham, Director of NZCGS

 - Morning tea, enjoyed by the ambassadors of Chile and Philippines.